 - Is the job too big? (i.e. too much responsibility for any one person?)

 If I were a betting girl, I would have picked out the board chair job as named as too big or having too much responsibility for any one human.

 But instead, 63% said the board chair had the right amount of responsibility, including 67% of the chairs themselves!

 To be fair, among all the positions listed, respondents were most likely to pick the board chair as the position with too much responsibility, with 30% answering that way.

 Based on my own practice, I just assumed the numbers for too much responsibility would be much higher.

-The jobs selected as the most right-sized were committee chairs (77%) and the treasurer (71%), followed by the secretary at 66%, though secretaries themselves were more included to say their jobs were just right (72%).
+The jobs selected as the most right-sized were committee chair (77%) and treasurer (71%), followed by secretary at 66%, though secretaries themselves were more inclined to say their jobs were just right (72%).

 What about Vice Chairs?